DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-group-row.md

 Field | Type | Description
 ------|------|------------
-column | [Column](grid.md#column) | The column associated with the group value | any | A value that unites all the rows inside a group
+column | [Column](grid.md#column) | The column associated with the group value | any | The current group key value

 ## Plugin Developer Reference